otus-devops-2019-05/ivbor7_infra/README.md

 ```

  - [x] extra task with (*) - create inventory.json and script that will use this one or generate dynamic inventory on the fly.
-Additionally for extracting the instance's IPs via Terraform, install "jq" and "envsubst" utilities on the target host.
+Additionally to extract the instance's IPs via Terraform, install "jq" and "envsubst" utilities on the target host.
+Appropriate places in script are marked and commented.
+ - Checking:
 ```
 $ ansible all -m ping
 dbserver | SUCCESS => {